plaf2000/ethz-summaries/eprog/eprog_en.md

 ##### `this`

-`this` can be used in order to avoid the il *shadowing* (*Verdecken von Variablen*) (when an object variable has the same name as a parameter), as well as to call the constructor, by using  `this()`.
+`this` can be used in order to avoid the *shadowing* (*Verdecken von Variablen*) (when an object variable has the same name as a parameter), as well as to call the constructor, by using  `this()`.
 This can be useful to recycle a constructor in a different variant without parameters, avoiding redundancy.
 For example:

 ```java
 public class Point {